 First impressions matter—especially for businesses.
 That’s why you double-check your subject lines more than your email.
 It’s why you put so much thought into your search ads.
-And that’s why you need to make sure you have a catchy slogan that engages your audiences and introduces your brand.
+And that’s why you need to make sure you have a catchy advertising slogan that engages your audiences and introduces your brand.

 In this post, I’m going to show you how to do that by sharing examples of enduring advertising slogans.

 An advertising or marketing slogan is a concise, catchy phrase used with consistency across brand and marketing materials to position the brand and foster recognition with a broad audience and affinity with a target audience.
 The audience of a slogan is key here—your slogan isn’t only for your target audience or your customers.
 It’s also how you want anyone to think of your brand.

 That’s why a short, pithy statement works best.
 You can use wordplay, rhythm, and more to make a slogan memorable to anyone who hears or reads it.
 And you should use language and appeal to emotions that rally your target audience around your brand’s mission, purpose, or product.

 Now, rallying makes sense when we think of other uses of slogans: political campaigns.

 But keeping this in mind when you’re working on a slogan for your business can help.
 You want your advertising slogan to inspire something—feelings of belonging, confidence in your product, even a smirk at a clever joke.